 This article may contain affiliate/ compensated links.
 As an Amazon Associate, we earn from qualifying purchases at no additional cost to you.
 For more information please see our disclaimer here.

-So to help you make the decision, we’ve put together this list of the best machines you can get right now.
+So to help you make the decision, we’ve put together this list of the best machines you can get right now alongside our detailed reviews, pros, and cons.
 Armed with this information you can take your home coffee experience to the next level.

 1. Breville Oracle Touch: Overall Best SuperAutomatic Espresso Machine